DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 We also compute the F1 score to evaluate model performance.
 This score is often more convenient as it combines precision and recalls into a single metric, thus it is a simpler way to compare models.
 F1 score is a harmonic mean of the precision and recall, harmonic mean gives much more weight to low values, therefore we will get a high F1 score only if precision and recall are high.

 It is a topic of discussion whether this metric will be useful in production in our case as it favors classifiers with similar precision and recall.
 In our task, we work with anomaly detection on an anonymized dataset and we don't know what kind of anomalies we look at.
 There could be cases that we want to identify all anomalies(high precisions) sacrificing recall.
-For example, anomalies could mean vital health parameter anomalies of which will result in the certain death of the person.
+For example, anomalies could mean vital health parameter of a patient and undetected ananomalies will result in the certain death.

 ## One-class Support Vector Machine